Training for professionals

 The FASD Collaborative Project

 This is an international FASD learning project which was instigated in late 2020.
 The FASD United Affiliate Network in the United States identified a need to increase effective supports and evidence-based training at a national level, and FASD organisations from around the globe answered the call.
-They joined forces to create more dynamic FASD systems of care internationally and to date there are 30 organisations participating in the 2021-2022 series of webinars, which ran online throughout 2022.
+Over 30 organisations joined forces to create more dynamic FASD systems of care internationally the result is an exceptional library of post-webinar recordings you can filter by age and topic